 Austrian activists caught in Kafkaesque trial

-A group of animal rights activists in Austria were charged under laws meant to combat organized crime and terrorists, following a raid in which computers were smashed and guns were pointed at their heads by masked commandos.
-A documentary about the raid and subsequent proceedings is called The Trial, the same name as a famous novel by Franz Kafka.
+A group of animal-rights activists in Austria were charged under laws meant to combat organized crime and terrorists, following a raid in which computers were smashed and guns were pointed at their heads by masked commandos.
+A documentary about the raid and subsequent proceedings is called The Trial, the same name as the famous novel by Franz Kafka.
 Indeed, the whole affair has a Kafkaesque flavor.
-Surveillance went on for years, turning up little and the eventual charges were vague to say the least.
+Surveillance went on for years, turning up little, and the eventual charges were vague to say the least.
 The affair has carried on for years, costing millions of euros.

 Balluch has devised effective campaigns to raise awareness about factory farming and has been successful in getting laws changed.
 "Austria's animal-welfare laws are some of the most progressive in the world.
 It was the first country in the European Union to ban battery farms for chickens and fur farms.
 The use of wild animals in circuses was prohibited years ago due to ethical concerns," Iwaszuk said.

 Web: Kinosvetozor.cz; Derprozess.com/en

 The film focuses on five people targeted under Austria's Article 278a, under which proving that someone committed a crime is not necessary.
 Someone's attitude becomes the key evidence.
 The perpetrator is important, not the crime.
 "What this essentially means is that the activists were tried for civil and political activity, under laws that were designed to deal with terrorists [and] targeted criminal organizations involved in trading arms and human trafficking … and threatening national security," Iwaszuk said.

 The five people were even observed while they slept.
 Two years of surveillance and confiscation of property failed to produce the expected evidence.
 Despite this fact, the state prosecutor petitioned to prolong the three-month detention, arguing that "a particularly secretive criminal organization" was involved, she said.